 What went wrong: Mary was sent a letter from her bank informing her of this increase, but she threw it in the bin.
 On the 25th of the next month, when her mortgage was due, Mary only had €958.00 available for her mortgage.
 As a result, Mary missed her payment and was charged for a missed direct debit of €13.50.

-What happens if action is required and I do nothing?
+What happens if action is required, and I do nothing?

 A couple of things can happen if you don’t adjust your repayments.
-If your direct debit or standing order is for the same amount each month, you can fall into arrears on your loan/mortgage by the difference between your usual monthly payment and the new payment amount.
+If your direct debit or standing order is for the same amount each month, you can fall into arrears (or further arrears) on your loan/mortgage by the difference between your usual monthly payment and the new payment amount.
 This can build up over time, and your lender will make contact to tell you that you’re in arrears.

 If your lender informs you that you don’t need to adjust the payment and the direct debit will increase automatically from the stated date, and you don’t have enough money in your account to cover it, it will cause the direct debit to bounce.
 Your bank will charge you for the direct debit as there were insufficient funds in your account to cover the payment.
 The lender may attempt to take the direct debit up to 5 days later.
 You will be charged again if there are still insufficient funds, and the direct debit may be cancelled.
-Again, this can cause your loan or mortgage to go into arrears.
+Again, this can cause your mortgage to go into arrears.

 You can read more about how direct debits work in our blog.